 - Zman diesel minnows

 - Anderson inlet

 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities weblink

 Images of fish supplied VFA and DEPI.
 All other images and videos shown on the Mulloway Fishing Guide Victoria are Fishing Mad originals.

 Additions or Corrections for this fish species

-If you feel this fish species guide is missing key information or needs any corrections.
+Thank you for reading the Mulloway Fishing Guide Victoria.
+If you feel this guide is missing key information or needs any corrections.
 Then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you